-If we look at large text databases, the most-frequently found collocations today include fair share, fair amount, fair market, fair value, fair use.
+If we look at large text databases, the most frequently found collocations today include fair share, fair amount, fair market, fair value, fair use.
 A recent big climb in frequency has been shown by fair trade.
-A decline since the 19th century is shown by fair wind, fair young [person], fair lady, fair sex, fair game.
-Two collocations that seem to have peaked around the turn of the 20th century are fair hearing and fair play.
+A decline since C19 is shown by fair wind, fair young [person], fair lady, fair sex, fair game.
+Two collocations that seem to have peaked around the turn of C20 are fair hearing and fair play.

 OED (first edition) defines the core later meaning:

 Of conduct, actions, arguments, methods: Free from bias, fraud, or injustice; equitable, legitimate.
 Hence of persons: Equitable; not taking undue advantage; disposed to concede every reasonable claim.
 Of objects: That may be legitimately aimed at; often in fair game.

 Here we have equitable, rather than, as in ODE’s formulation, treating people equally.
 This suggests that there is ambiguity here even for lexicographers: the first part of the ODE definition, “treating people equally without favouritism or discrimination,” would place fair in the same semantic category as a core use of equal and equality; by contrast, the second part of the definition, “just or appropriate in the circumstances,” brings us back to the same semantic area as OED’s equitable.